Knowledge Graphs and Service Design: From Linearised Maps to Relational Infrastructure

 Patient Journey Mapping: Graphs Versus Design Representations

-Montagna (2024) demonstrates how knowledge graphs enable dynamic patient journey personalisation - the ability for systems to adapt pathways in real-time based on relational reasoning about the patient's position in the larger clinical network.
-The graph structure allows traversal not only of the linear pathway but of semantic associations between conditions, treatments, and outcomes.
-A service design journey map, by its nature, can't represent this.
-It's a static representation of a typical or ideal path.
-The moment you want the system to reason about alternatives, dependencies, and network effects, you need the graph.
+A journey map that tried to preserve all relational structure would be unintelligibly dense for most audiences; the design version succeeds because it simplifies.
+The choice to linearise, suppress alternatives, and flatten institutional context costs the ability to represent what the system does algorithmically when it tries to route a patient through a service.
+Montagna (2024) demonstrates how knowledge graphs enable dynamic patient journey personalisation - systems adapting pathways in real time based on relational reasoning about the patient's position in the larger clinical network.
+A service design journey map cannot represent this; it is a static representation of a typical or ideal path.
+The moment the system needs to reason about alternatives, dependencies, and network effects, it needs the graph.

 Graph Representation Learning and Vector Spaces

-Knowledge Graphs Plus Large Language Models: Explicit Meets Implicit
+Knowledge Graphs Plus Large Language Models

-Much current research is concentrated on combining the two: knowledge graphs providing explicit structure, LLMs providing implicit learning and reasoning.
-Retrieval-augmented generation systems use LLMs to interpret queries against explicit knowledge graphs.
-Decision support systems combine knowledge graphs of domain guidelines with LLM-based reasoning about individual cases.
-Agentic systems use LLMs to traverse explicit knowledge graphs.
+Much current research combines the two.
+Retrieval-augmented generation systems use LLMs to interpret queries against explicit knowledge graphs; decision support systems combine knowledge graphs of domain guidelines with LLM-based reasoning about individual cases; agentic systems use LLMs to traverse explicit knowledge graphs.
+The explicit conceptual structure that the conceptual spaces post described, and the ontological commitments the companion series on case grammar makes about semantic roles in service interactions, are what knowledge graphs encode and what LLMs can now reason over.

 What This Means for Service Design's Role